Blahah/scraperJSON-demo-paper/introduction.md

 * scraperJSON, a standard for defining reusable web scrapers as JSON objects
 * thresher, a web scraping library that uses scraperJSON scrapers and headless browsing to handle many idiosyncrasies of the modern web
-* quickscrape, a command-line web scraping suite that uses Thresher
+* quickscrape, a command-line web scraping suite that uses thresher
 * a library of scraperJSON scrapers to extract data and metadata from many academic publishers

 We will demonstrate the use of this stack for scraping the scholarly literature.